 The Graduate, of course, has this chaotic crescendo where Benjamin storms the church and runs off with the girl.
 The Heartbreak Kid is arguably even more devastating and yet it manages it through subtlety.
 In the lingering moments, Lenny is sitting on a couch in his second wedding reception.
 He’s gotten his prize — the girl he gave up everything for — but it’s strangely unsatisfying or at least when we look at him and the expression on his face, he seems unfulfilled.

 Why is that?
 Maybe it’s some unnameable force, but I saw it to a greater extent at the end of The Graduate as well.
 Benjamin Braddock went through hell and back again to get a girl.
 Lenny’s journey was bumpy, but it also felt lighter, even low-key.
 Still, it goes out with a pop song too; again, more subdued and still, there’s a concerted effort to lead us obliquely into the unknown future.

-I’m no authority, to cover this topic in-depth, but I recall reading something to the effect that Nichols was very cognizant in casting someone very un-WASP-like in Dustin Hoffman.
-We could say the same of Lenny with all the locales he finds himself in, especially Minnesota.
+I’m no authority to cover this topic in-depth, but I recall reading something to the effect that Nichols was very cognizant in casting someone very un-WASP-like in Dustin Hoffman.
+We could say the same of Lenny and all the locales he finds himself in, especially Minnesota.
 Whether merely implied or not, he is the outsider, both physically and culturally, in a similar manner.

 May does well to take the dippy setup that feels very Neil Simon and push it deeper still.
 How a film about such a topic can be genuinely funny and somehow still manages slivers of warmth is beyond me.
 It’s a screwy feat of acuity, a true testament to the minds behind its creation.